jessarock/pe-projects/journal/journal.md

 -form and their inputs and labels end up utilizing A LOT of attributes -HTML can send forms to other systems
 -For PHP each input gets a name that is used as the key in the submitted array of content.
--"POST" neabs you are sending date to the server vs. requesting it -the value attribute represents the data (usually the visual content as well) -isset() is a way to tell if the variable has been assigned -after you POST the form- the submitted data just hands around for you to use on the subsequent page visit- justlike any other associative array.
+-"POST" means you are sending data to the server vs. requesting it -the value attribute represents the data (usually the visual content as well) -isset() is a way to tell if the variable has been assigned -after you POST the form- the submitted data just hands around for you to use on the subsequent page visit- justlike any other associative array.